geordielad/ttproxy/README.md

 This example uses Unrestricted Tickets but it will work with regular Trusted Tickets where Tableau Views are embedded in other web applications.

 The example configuration below should work on a non-SSL enabled Tableau Server with this agent and a Mock Authentication Server all on localhost.
-You do not need Siteminder.
-By deploying the various components on separate server and setting the config options appropriately you should be able to integrate this package in more complex environment.
+You do not need an external Access Management System.
+By deploying the various components on separate server and setting the config options appropriately you should be able to integrate this package in more complex environments.
+In a production environment you would not need the Mock Authentication Service and you might call login-to-tableau-server directly with the username in a header (hence the example code to encrypt/decrypt the username)

 Even though the simple example does not use an encrypted username you may need to install OpenSSL and Node-Gyp for the package to install.
 If you want to simplify the install you can remove any references to ursa (See https://github.com/quartzjer/ursa) in the package.json and ttproxy.js before installing the package.